United States Public Health Service Commissioned Corps: Rank flags

 Flag officers of the Commissioned Corps are authorized to use rank flags.
-When the Department of Health and Human Services Assistant Secretary for Health is a Commissioned Corps admiral, he or she is authorized use of the flag of the Assistant Secretary for Health as a four-star rank flag.
-The Commissioned Corps vice admiral serving as Surgeon General of the United States uses the flag of the Surgeon General as a three-star rank flag, while the Commissioned Corps rear admiral serving as deputy surgeon general uses the deputy surgeon general's flag as a two-star rank flag.
+When the Department of Health and Human Services assistant secretary for health is a Commissioned Corps admiral, they are authorized use of the flag of the Assistant Secretary for Health as a four-star rank flag.
+The Commissioned Corps vice admiral serving as Surgeon General of the United States uses the flag of the surgeon general as a three-star rank flag, while the Commissioned Corps rear admiral serving as deputy surgeon general uses the deputy surgeon general's flag as a two-star rank flag.
 Other Commissioned Corps rear admirals use a two-star assistant surgeon general flag, and Commissioned Corps officers at the rank of rear admiral (lower half) use a one-star assistant surgeon general flag.

 Officer specialty rates

-The members of the commissioned corps number over 6,000 officers in 11 professional categories:
+The members of the Commissioned Corps number over 6,000 officers in 11 professional categories: